 - Maintenance Craftsmen

 - Security Officers

 - Supply Operations Supervisors

 There are a lot of opportunities with DHW for those interested in Science and Public Health.
-To learn more about these positions, you can view their job descriptions (class specifications).
 To see what opportunities are offered in our Divisions, visit the DHW Careers page.

 - EMS Communications Specialists

 - Health Program Specialists